 Sandbox

-The Sandbox gives your AI agent the ability to read, write, and run code in a secure, isolated development environment.
-When you chat with an AI that has Sandbox enabled, it can create files, execute terminal commands, search codebases, and generate downloadable artifacts — all within a cloud-based VM that is private to your conversation.
+The sandbox lets your AI agent read, write, and run code in a secure, isolated environment.
+When you chat with an agent that has Sandbox enabled, it can create files, run terminal commands, search codebases, and produce downloadable artifacts — all in a cloud VM private to your conversation.

-Sandbox is available when your AI agent has the Sandbox tool configured and uses a model with strong coding capabilities.
-You don't need to enable anything — the AI will automatically use the sandbox when your request involves code.
+Sandbox is available when your agent has the Sandbox tool configured and uses a model suited to coding.
+You do not turn it on manually — the model uses the sandbox when your request needs it.

-You can also explicitly request sandbox tools when chatting with an agentless assistant by toggling the Sandbox option in the chat input area.
+You can also request sandbox tools explicitly when using an agentless assistant: toggle Sandbox in the chat input area.

 - Read files — View file contents with line numbers, or read specific line ranges.